XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

       text: |-
         <div style="width: 100vw; margin-left: calc(-50vw + 50%); padding: 0 20vw; box-sizing: border-box; text-align: justify;">

+        **Jan 2026** - A new full paper and a Poster work are accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2026) in Barcelona, Spain!

         **December 2025** - A new work is accepted by the International Journal of Human-Computer Studies (IJHCS)！

         **December 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2026) in Salt Lake City, Utah, USA！